-- There will need to be robust data capture on all patients from when they are referred by the NET specialist to the National Board for an opinion on suitability for the liver transplant pathway.
+- 1. Robust data capture is required on all patients from when they are referred by the NET specialist to the National Board for an opinion on suitability for the liver transplant pathway.
 Since this is a single arm evaluation and there are so many points at which patients can drop out, a comprehensive database, that includes patients not transplanted, will add to evidence for best management of patients with NETs.
-Need funding to be able to do this proactively - using a part-time data manager. - 2.
+Need funding to be able to do this prospectively and proactively using a part-time data manager. - 2.
 Overall survival: 3 months, 1 year, 5 years, 10 years - 3.
 Disease Free Survival in transplanted: 3 months, 1 year, 5 years, 10 years - 4.
 Survival of 'not transplanted': 3 months, 1 year, 5 years, 10 years - 5.
 QoL measures: CLQ C30, GINET Q21, psychological wellbeing GHQ9 [possibly other tools to be decided], and EQ5D for health economics.
 These measures will be assessed for all patients referred to the advisory group so that we have data for an intention to treat analysis.